V. Dakshinamoorthy: The Marriage at Vaikom

-There is an incident which happened in Ambalapuzha.
+There is an incident that happened in Ambalapuzha.
 One midnight as Ambalapuzha was lashed by torrential rain, Ganjira Vidwan Kaduva Krishnan knocked at the doors of Dakshinamoorthy's house, inviting him to perform at a marriage Katcheri at Vaikkom the next day.
 His mother permitted him to do so and the two walked up to the Karumaadi boat jetty at Ambalapuzha and reached Vaikkom the next morning, 8 a.m.
 After having a bath and a good darshan of Vaikkathappa's, they reached Kaidarathu Madam for the concert.
-On the request of Kochi-based Konkini Tavil Vidwan to teach music to his relatives, Dakshinamoorthy remained at Vaikkom.
-He stayed there for 42 months and during this stay, he would sing daily at the temple, attend Nirmalya Darsanam and sang on all Ashtamis at the temple.
+At the request of Kochi-based Konkini Tavil Vidwan to teach music to his relatives, Dakshinamoorthy remained at Vaikkom.
+He stayed there for 42 months and during this stay, he would sing daily at the temple, attend Nirmalya Darsanam and sing on all Ashtamis at the temple.